martingrayson/risco-hass-bridge/README.md

     }
 ```

-It is advisable to create a dedicated service account for this application to use, you can create a new account within the [Web UI]](https://www.riscocloud.com/ELAS/WebUI/).
+Within the Risco Could, it is advisable to create a dedicated service account for this application to use, you can create a new account within the [Web UI](https://www.riscocloud.com/ELAS/WebUI/).
 The `username`, `password` and `pin` can be added to the plugin config as below:
 ```json
 "risco": {
       "username": "user@test.com",